Deutsch: Treibmittel / Español: Propulsor / Português: Propelente / Français: Propulseur / Italiano: Propellente

 • Climate Change: The release of potent greenhouse gases from propellants, especially in consumer products, contributes to global warming.

-• Pollution: Certain propellant by-products can pollute air and water, impacting wildlife and ecosystems.
+• Pollution: Certain propellant by-products can Pollute air and water, impacting Wildlife and ecosystems.

 • Regulatory Compliance: Shifting regulations require industries to adapt and find greener solutions, which can be costly and technologically demanding.